rgraciano/echo-sonos/README.md

 2. Name can be whatever you want.
 "Invocation" is what you say (I used "Sonos").
 3. Put a dummy value in the Endpoint.
 We'll come back to this.
 4. Click Next, taking you to Interaction Model.
 Copy this repo's "echo/intents.json" into the "Intent Schema" field, and "echo/utterances.txt" into "Sample Utterances".
+5. Still in Interaction Model, create a Custom Slot Type ("Add Slot Type").
+Add a new type for PRESETS and another for ROOMS.
+Into each, copy/paste the contents of "echo/custom_slots/PRESETS.slot.txt" and "echo/custom_slots/ROOMS.slot.txt".
-5. Don't test yet, just save.
+6. Don't test yet, just save.
 Click back to "Skill Information" and copy the "Application ID".
 You'll need this for Lambda.

 # Configure the AWS Lambda service that will trigger your node-sonos-http-api server
 1. Create an AWS Lambda account if you don't have one already.
 It's free!